 Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and f.
-Court Order Number: 145011- \\ Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek g.
-Court Order Number: 145012- \\ Consideration to Begin Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek h.
-Court Order Number: 145013- \\ Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of Eden Road S. from Kennedale Parkway to Hudson Village Creek
+Court Order Number: 145011- Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek g.
+Court Order Number: 145012- Consideration to Begin Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek h.
+Court Order Number: 145013- Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of Eden Road S. from Kennedale Parkway to Hudson Village Creek

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek i.
+Court Order Number: 145014- Consideration to Begin Interlocal Agreement with the City of Kennedale for the Reconstruction of Eden Road S. from Kennedale Parkway to Hudson Village Creek

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Kennedale for the Reconstruction of South New Hope Road from the Railroad Crossing to Hudson Village Creek

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of Eden Road S. from Kennedale Parkway to Hudson Village Creek Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of Eden Road S. from Kennedale Parkway to Hudson Village Creek